surniaulula/wpsso/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 3.4 =

+Added a "Social Image" column to the post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with a thumbnail of the first Facebook / Open Graph image.

 = 3.3.2 =